Relatively hyperbolic groups with planar boundaries: Unpinching

-This lemma is similar to Theorem~\ref{thm:CollapsingBoundaries}, but the collapsing is done without respect to any group action.
-The lemma follows from a result of Sisto \cite[Prop.~4.9]{Sisto_MetricRelHyp}, which is a geometric generalization of a theorem of Groves--Manning \cite{GrovesManning08DehnFilling}.
+This lemma generalizes Theorem~\ref{thm:CollapsingBoundaries}, but here the operations disregard the action of $G$.
+The lemma relies on a result of Sisto \cite[Prop.~4.9]{Sisto_MetricRelHyp}, which is a geometric generalization of a theorem of Groves--Manning \cite{GrovesManning08DehnFilling}.

 \begin{proof} In \cite{DrutuSapirTreeGraded}, \Drutu--Sapir study relatively hyperbolic spaces and groups in terms of the structure of their asymptotic cones.
-In particular, they show that any asymptotic cone of such a space is tree graded with respect to certain subspaces called pieces, which means that every simple closed curve is contained in a piece.
+In particular, they show that any asymptotic cone of such a space is {\emph tree graded} with respect to certain subspaces called pieces, which means that every simple closed curve is contained in a piece.

 If a space $K$ is tree graded with respect to a collection of pieces $\mathcal{H}$, and some piece $H$ is a tree, then $K$ is tree graded with respect to the smaller collection of pieces $\mathcal{H} \setminus \{H\}$.
 This simple observation is a key idea in the first part of our proof.